CBB752Spring2017/final-project-1-3-team2-team-1-3-2/index.md

 Ideally, gene information, variant information such as GERP scores, and phenotype information if any can be compiled and used with machine learning for optimal results (6).

 #### *De novo* Variant Prioritization Tool for SubjectZ
+Below is an overview of the Variant Prioritization Tool constructed by Nir.

+![alt text][logo]
+[logo]:final-project-1-3-team2-team-1-3-2/13flowchart.png "Flow Chart"

 #### Comparison of *de novo* Tool and Common Variant Prioritization Tools like SIFT and PolyPhen